jsdoeung-pivotal/BOSH-VM-System-Monitoring-Tools/README.md

 + Identifying Swapping Activity:
 When a system runs out of physical memory, it may start using the swap space on the hard disk as a temporary storage area.
 However, swapping can significantly slow down the system.
 You can spot swapping activity by monitoring the "kbswpused" and "%swpused" columns in the SAR -r output.
 If the amount of swap space used is consistently high (over 50-60%) or if the percentage of swap space used is consistently increasing over time, it may indicate that the system is experiencing memory pressure and is swapping heavily.

-+ Identifying Page Faults:
-Page faults occur when a program attempts to access memory that is not currently in physical memory and must be fetched from the hard disk.
-This can cause significant delays in program execution.
-You can spot page faults by monitoring the "pgfault/s" column in the SAR -r output.
-If the number of page faults per second is consistently high, it may indicate that the system is experiencing memory pressure and is continuously paging in memory from the hard disk.